ferdousulhaque/Lucky-Draw/README.md

 ```

 - **item**: Provide your item's unique identifier
-- **chances**: Weight of item(Fraction Supported).
+- **chances**: Weight of item (fraction Supported).
 It will be compared along all the items in array.
 The higher the chances the greater the chances of getting the item.
 - **amounts**: Array of Item amount.
 It can be a (randomized/single) value or can be a array like,
 ```markdown
     'amounts'=>[